 In all reality I do like personal development blogs.
 I do enjoy reading others perspective on growth.
 I have learned so much just by googling it.
 Yes some things you read you cannot believe but it is up to you to take what you like and leave the rest.

 There is that moment in life that you realize you do not have all the answers.
 Thats ok!
 Maybe you need help in areas where you hit a brick wall and you do not know which way to turn.
 That’s ok, too!

 The Internet provides many ways to get the help you are looking for.
 Just reading about how others pull themselves out of a rut is inspiring.
 From where I was as “a know it all” teenager, to an out of control young adult, to now are three different people.
 If I could turn back time yes I would change just a few things but then again I am who I am because of all that I went through.
-I like me now.
+Today I like me more than I have in years.
 I still have plenty work in front of me but that is my journey.
 I do not look at that person in the mirror with disgust and disappointment anymore.
 And for me that is progress.

 If you just take one of those tips you find on those blogs and start there.

 Take Action, Action Action!!!

 Break it down so it relates to you.
 Bottom line- “To improve will take work”.
 Believe it or not, once you start to take notice that you don’t like something in your life your journey to self discovery has begun.
 Especially if you are reading this post.
 I completely understand how you feel because I disliked my life in every aspect.
 I did not like who I became, I was so lost in chaos and depression I did not see how I was ever going to break free.
 Awareness is key, do not ignore your gut because it is telling you something is wrong or right, whichever the case.
 Listen!